Claire0705/Blood-Cell-Detection/README.md

 # Blood-Cell-Detection
-Blood cell detection and classification using PyTorch package
+Blood cell detection and classification using Faster R-CNN, SSD and YOLO (PyTorch)